Lone Star Tick

 Ticks On Humans: What To Do

 Whether you’re out on a camping trip or spent the day hiking, sometimes a tick will come along to try and put a damper on your day.
 After all, when you look down and see one that’s latched on for dear life, the first thought that may be going through your head is Lyme disease.
-But as much of a nuisance as they can be and the fear of you catching a disease can certainly be unsettling, you don’t need to freak out.
+But as much of a nuisance as they can be, and the fear of you catching a disease can certainly be unsettling, you don’t need to freak out.
 As long as you know the proper steps to remove one, you should be fine.
-I’d like to take a few moments to share with you what symptoms to look out for when it comes to Lyme disease, but also how to remove a tick that’s embedded into your skin the right way.
-Ticks on humans: what to do… Tick Kit Removal
+I’d like to take a few moments to share with you which symptoms to watch for in Lyme disease, as well as how to remove a tick embedded in your skin the right way.
+Ticks on humans: what to do… Originally posted on June 7, 2023.
+I decided to repost in light of the hoopla surrounding Alpha-Gal Syndrome (AGS).
+Tick Removal Kit

 Ticks On Humans: What To Do